paultang/centermold/source/Profile.rst

    :align: right
    :width: 245px

-CenterMold: Your Partner in Precision Plastic Mold Manufacturing
+CenterMold: Your Partner in Plastic Mold Manufacturing

 Located in Shenzhen, Guangdong, the heart of China’s mold industry and conveniently near Hong Kong, CenterMold is a private company specializing in plastic mold manufacturing.
 Our strategic location provides excellent transportation benefits, ensuring timely delivery and efficient logistics.